hidekatsu-izuno/nuxt-history-state/README.md

 the state is saved in window.sessionStore and is restored from there when reloading.
 However this module adds a parameter *_p* to url in return for it.

-This feature works correctly only on spa mode.
+Notice: This feature don't work correctly in a asyncData method on ssr.
+If you reload the browser, the backup state will overwrite the result of the asyncData.
+Because the asyncData method is invoked on only the server side when reloading.

 *Default:* false